Dr. Eun-Young Mun

 Education & Experience:

-I received my BA and MA in Psychology from Yonsei University, Seoul, South Korea, and my PhD in Developmental Psychology from Michigan State University.
-Prior to joining the UNTHSC School of Public Health, I held faculty positions at the University of Alabama at Birmingham and Rutgers, the State University of New Jersey.
+I received my PhD in Psychology from Michigan State University.
+Prior to joining the HSC School of Public Health faculty in January 2018, I held faculty positions at the University of Alabama at Birmingham (UAB), from 2002-2006, and Rutgers, the State University of New Jersey, from 2006-2017.

 Teaching Areas & Public Health Interests: